Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 Poisson Distribution

 The Poisson distribution is used to model the number of events occurring within a fixed interval of time or space, given a known average rate of occurrence.
 It is particularly useful for rare events.
-In this scenario, it can help determine the probability of more than eight oil tankers stopping at the port on any given day in June, based on the average number of tankers per day.
+In this scenario, it can help calculate the probability of a certain number of oil tankers stopping at the port on a given day, based on the average daily rate derived from the total number of tankers over the month.

 Recommended video: